DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 When we set out to design a fault-tolerant system, thoughts about how we can build it to tolerate hardware and software errors naturally come to mind.
 We want to introduce hardware redundancy, such that if a hard disk fails, there's a backup which will take its place.
 We also want to write fault-tolerant code, such that a software bug would not cause the server to crash.

-These errors aren't the only ones we should be concerned about when designing a resilient system.
+These errors aren't the only ones we should consider when designing a resilient system.
 We must also consider how we can prevent human errors.
 After all, we humans design, create and operate these systems.

 > "Even when they have the best intentions, humans are known to be unreliable." - Page 9 of the book